Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ### Remarks

  - This connector does only manages the users and the authorizations.
 And is intended to be used along with a direct sync HR.
 AFAS for example.
 So the Employee objects are not managed in this connector.
 The connector depends on this sync.
 When an employee object is not found the user cannot be created.
- - At the moment this connnector get the displayname of the role from Nedap - with a webrequest - instead of using the displaynname of the entitlement.
-Because the displayname of the role isn't provided in the grant persmissions script.
  - The connector uses DataStorage to keep track of the current permissions.
-This might be a temporary solution until the dev-provisioning team improves the software.
 The DataStorage is behind a feature flag so must be enabled before it can be used in your tenant.
- - When using the DataStorage the performance of grants and revokes will significantly decrease.

 ### Provisioning
 Using this connector you will have the ability to create and manage the following items in Nedap: